WiseyXD/Tic-Tac-Toe-Game/README.md

 Contributions are welcome!
 If you find any issues or want to add new features, feel free to open a pull request.

-## License

-The Tic Tac Toe game is open source and released under the [MIT License](LICENSE).
-Feel free to use and modify the code as per your requirements.

 ## Acknowledgments

 - The Tic Tac Toe game was developed as a learning project.